tommykangdra/Machine-Learning-in-Emotion-Consulting-Service-/README.md

 #### 1. Feature #1: Likability Estimator

-to address the pain point of "Difficulties in knowing their position in courtship market"
+&emsp;to address the pain point of "Difficulties in knowing their position in courtship market"

 **Models:** Logistic Regression, Decision Tree, Random Forrest, XGBoost